teco-kit/Cloud9WithDeployAndActivateExtension/README.md

 recent version (v0.10.x or later) is recommended.
 See the [website](nodejs.org) for more details.
 The node package manager (npm) is also required (it is usually automatically installed with nodejs).
 Some modules build native parts, so a compiler toolchain is necessary.
+Since [mdns](https://github.com/agnat/node_mdns) is used for service discovery, their dependencies must be met as well.
 For a modern ubuntu system that would mean installing the following packages:

-     sudo apt-get install nodejs nodejs-legacy npm build-essential
+     sudo apt-get install nodejs nodejs-legacy npm build-essential libavahi-compat-libdnssd-dev

 With the following three steps cloud9 can be installed from the command
 line: